Alba Liguria Piedmont And Valle Daosta, Italy Travel Guide

 Offers freedom and time efficiency.

-Useful for reaching nearby villages.
+Useful for reaching surrounding villages.

 Careful consideration of transportation options allows full enjoyment of Alba's charms and the beauty of the Langhe region.